ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 When providing passwords to users, a suitably secure mechanism should be used.
 The level of protection used during distribution must match the sensitivity of information or resource for which the password controls access.

 If a password is ever entered incorrectly, a count should start.
-After at most 5 (five) consecutive failed attempts at using the correct password, the account or system access must be locked.
+After at most 10 (ten) consecutive failed attempts at using the correct password, the account or system access must be locked.
 A successful use of the password resets the count to zero again.

 If a password lock occurs, a reset is required.
 This requires action by the system administrator or MOJ Service Desk.
 The process should be the same as issuing the password for the first time.
 The main difference between the processes for first-time password and for password reset are that the account details are kept, to avoid losing any work.
 Checks ensure that an attacker cannot use the password reset process.